YeshwanthMotivity/GeoPulse/README.md

 ## ✨ Features

-- **🗺️ Interactive Explorer**: Search for any country to instantly view a curated "Cultural Snapshot" covering Greetings, Dining, and Taboos.
+- **Interactive Explorer**: Search for any country to instantly view a curated "Cultural Snapshot" covering Greetings, Dining, and Taboos.
-- **🧠 "Test Your Knowledge" Quiz**: A gamified experience with progress tracking and immediate feedback to test your cultural IQ.
+- **Test Your Knowledge" Quiz**: A gamified experience with progress tracking and immediate feedback to test your cultural IQ.
-- **💬 AI Geo Assistant**: A smart, context-aware chatbot (powered by Google Gemini) that answers specific questions like *"Can I tip in Japan?"* or *"What is the dress code in Brazil?"*.
+- **AI Geo Assistant**: A smart, context-aware chatbot (powered by Google Gemini) that answers specific questions like *"Can I tip in Japan?"* or *"What is the dress code in Brazil?"*.
-- **💎 Premium UI**: A fully responsive, glassmorphism-inspired design featuring smooth animations, "blob" backgrounds, and dark-mode aesthetics for the quiz.
+- **Premium UI**: A fully responsive, glassmorphism-inspired design featuring smooth animations, "blob" backgrounds, and dark-mode aesthetics for the quiz.

 ## 🛠️ Tech Stack